Robert Penn Warren: Personal life

 His first marriage was to Emma Brescia.
 His second marriage was in 1952 to Eleanor Clark, with whom he had two children, Rosanna Phelps Warren (born 1953) and Gabriel Penn Warren (born 1955).
 During his tenure at Louisiana State University he resided at Twin Oaks (otherwise known as the Robert Penn Warren House) in Prairieville, Louisiana.

+Warren was a lifelong Democrat who cast his first vote for Franklin D. Roosevelt in 1932.
+Formerly a segregationist, he renounced these views in the 1950s and began to advocate for African American civil rights, condemning Dwight D. Eisenhower for not taking a firmer stance on the subject.

 He lived the latter part of his life in Fairfield, Connecticut, and Stratton, Vermont, where he died of complications from prostate cancer.
 He is buried at Stratton, Vermont, and, at his request, a memorial marker is situated in the Warren family gravesite in Guthrie, Kentucky.

 Legacy

 In April 2005, the United States Postal Service issued a commemorative stamp to mark the 100th anniversary of Warren's birth.
 Introduced at the post office in his native Guthrie, it depicts the author as he appeared in a 1948 photograph, with a background scene of a political rally designed to evoke the setting of All the King's Men.
 His son and daughter, Gabriel and Rosanna Warren, were in attendance.

+Robert Penn Warren's papers are held in Yale's Beinecke Rare Book and Manuscript Library.
+Yale celebrated the centennial of Warren's birth on October 21, 2005, at an event featuring Harold Bloom and Warren's daughter poet Roseanna Warren.

-Vanderbilt University houses the Robert Penn Warren Center for the Humanities, which is sponsored by the College of Arts and Science.
+Vanderbilt University created the Robert Penn Warren Center for the Humanities, which is sponsored by the College of Arts and Science.
 It began its programs in January 1988, and in 1989 received a $480,000 Challenge Grant from the National Endowment for the Humanities.
-The center promotes "interdisciplinary research and study in the humanities, social sciences, and natural sciences."
+The Center promotes "interdisciplinary research and study in the humanities, social sciences, and natural sciences."

-The high school that Robert Penn Warren attended, Clarksville High School (Tennessee), was renovated into an apartment complex in 1982.
-The original name of the apartments was changed to The Penn Warren in 2010.

-In 2014 Vanderbilt University opened the doors to Warren College, one of the first 2 residential colleges at the university, along with Moore College.
+In 2014 Vanderbilt University opened Warren College, one of the first 2 residential colleges at the university, along with Moore College.

-He was a Charter member of the Fellowship of Southern Writers.
+He was a charter member of the Fellowship of Southern Writers.